 Watiti also managed to tap into Chris Hemsworth’s natural comedic talents, changing the character of Thor from a serious warrior type to a bizarre and pompous alien who’s completely out of his depth.

-The Avengers (2012)
+5. The Avengers (2012)

-The decision to reboot the Avengers with Uma Thurman as Emma Peel and Ralph Fiennes as John Steed was a misstep.
+The decision to reboot The Avengers with Uma Thurman as Emma Peel and Ralph Fiennes as John Steed was a misstep.
 Oh, wait, wrong, Avengers!
 The climax of Phase One, The Avengers, was when Marvel’s grand experiment paid off, delivering an exciting and fun action movie.

 Its most impressive feat is that despite its ensemble cast, none of the characters (arguably with the exception of Hawkeye) feel like they’re fighting for screen time.
-Instead, the film balances its major players, and the villain Loki, really well, with each character getting a hero movement.
+Instead, the film balances its major players and the villain, Loki, really well, with each character getting a hero movement.

-It seems almost quaint to write now but pulling off a team movie where the characters were drawn from individual movies was a real technical achievement in 2012, and despite its relatively small scale (it seems bizarre to call an alien invasion small), it’s still an entertaining watch in 2022.
+It seems almost quaint to write now, but pulling off a team movie where the characters were drawn from individual movies was a real technical achievement in 2012, and despite its relatively small scale (it seems bizarre to call an alien invasion small), it’s still an entertaining watch in 2023.

-Black Panther (2018)
+4. Black Panther (2018)

-Everything in this film seems deliberate, and thought out, something you can’t always say about every Marvel film.
+Everything in this film seems deliberate and thought out, something you can’t always say about every Marvel film.
 Let’s just not talk about the dodgy CGI rhinos.

-Avengers: Endgame (2019)
+3. Avengers: Endgame (2019)

 Endgame had the unenviable challenge of following up on one of the most shocking twists in modern cinema.
-It was always going to be difficult to try and push the emotion audiences felt at the end of Infinity War any further, so the Russo’s cleverly decided not to.
+It was always going to be difficult to try and push the emotion audiences felt at the end of Infinity War any further, so the Russos cleverly decided not to.

-Instead, they moved the timeline on five years (I still remember the gasps when the card came up) and decided to go all out on spectacle.
+Instead, they moved the timeline forward five years (I still remember the gasps when the card came up) and decided to go all out on the spectacle.
 This is the fan-service frosted dessert to Infinity War’s emotional main course of sad sausage and morose mash, and as far as puddings go, it’s a pretty sweet one.

 I’ll be honest if I’m feeling down; I put the scene of Steve Rogers batting Thanos around like a ping-pong ball to cheer myself up.
 What a scene!

-Avengers: Infinity War (2018)
+2. Avengers: Infinity War (2018)

-Conversely, if I’m feeling a bit too chipper, I pop on Infinity War and watch all my favourite heroes die.
+Conversely, if I’m feeling a bit too chipper, I pop on Infinity War and watch all my favorite heroes die.
 There’s only a sliver between them, but Infinity War is the superior film to Endgame.

 It works better as a standalone film, effectively serving as Thanos’s solo movie, and has a really different tone for a Marvel film.
 The whole thing feels (to quote Thanos) inevitable, by which I mean there’s a hopelessness to the picture that is really engrossing.

-Sure we still get the snark, action, and over-the-top superhero fun.
+Sure, we still get the snark, action, and over-the-top superhero fun.
 Still, you can never shake the feeling that Thanos’s big purple sausage fingers are about to pull the joy right out of your head while watching it.

-Captain America: The Winter Soldier (2014)
+1. Captain America: The Winter Soldier (2014)

 A tense spy thriller set in the MCU?
 Sign us up.
 Chris Evans isn’t wearing that awful Avengers costume anymore?
 I’ll be there tomorrow.
 Bucky’s back?
 I’m getting in the car now.
 I’ll meet you at the theatre.